drivendataorg/zamba/README.md

   of common interest to wildlife researchers working with camera trap data.

 Options:
   --tempdir PATH                 Path to temporary directory.
-If not specified,
+If not
-                                OS temporary directory is used.
+                                 specified, OS temporary directory is used.
   --proba_threshold FLOAT        Probability threshold for classification. if
-                                specified binary predictions are returned with
+                                 specified binary predictions are returned
-                                1 being greater than the threshold, 0 being less than or equal to.
+                                 with 1 being greater than the threshold, 0 being less than or equal to.
 If not specified, probabilities between 0 and 1 are returned.
-  --output_class_names BOOLEAN  If True, we just return a video and the name
+  --output_class_names           If True, we just return a video and the name
                                  of the most likely class.
 If False, we return a probability or indicator (depending on
                                  --proba_threshold) for every possible class.
-  --model_path PATH             Path to model files to be loaded into model
+  --model_profile TEXT           Defaults to 'full' which is slow and
-                                object.
+                                 accurate; can be 'fast' which is faster and less accurate.
-  --model_class TEXT            Class of model, controls whether or not sample
+  --weight_download_region TEXT  Defaults to 'us', can also be 'eu' or 'asia'.
-                                model is used.
+                                 Region for server to download weights.
-  --verbose BOOLEAN             Controls verbosity of the command line predict
+  --verbose                      Displays additional logging information
-                                function.
+                                 during processing.
   --help                         Show this message and exit.
 ```

 Once `zamba` is installed, you can execute it on any directory of video files.
 The tool does not recursively search directories, so all of the files must be at the top level of the directory.
 The algorithm will work the best with 15 second videos since that is what it is trained on, though it will sample frames from longer videos, which may be less reliable.